Elehuris Montero Player Props: Rockies vs. Royals

 Elehuris Montero At The Plate

-- Montero is batting .236 with three doubles, a home run and two walks.
+- Montero is hitting .237 with three doubles, a triple, a home run and two walks.

-- Montero has picked up a hit in eight of 18 games this year, with multiple hits four times.
+- Montero has reached base via a hit in nine games this season (of 19 played), and had multiple hits in four of those games.

-- Montero has driven in a run in five games this year (27.8%), but has had no multiple-RBI games.
+- Montero has driven in a run in six games this season (31.6%), including one multiple-RBI game.

-- He has scored at least once six times this year (33.3%), including one multi-run game.
+- In seven of 19 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.